serixscorpio/balsamiq-wireframes-linux/README.md

-# balsamiq-wireframes-linux
+# How to Run Balsamiq Wireframes on Linux

-Instructions on how to run Balsamiq Wireframes on Linux
+Instructions on how to run Balsamiq Wireframes on Linux.